This post contains affiliate links.

 We hopped on a bus to Tipon at the stop on the corner of Av Tullumayo and Garcilazo de la Vega, but I’ve read you can get collectivos in Plaza San Francisco as well.

-It only cost 2 soles / .50 usd but was packed full so we were stuck standing for the hour drive.
-We let the driver know we wanted off at Tipon and the locals around us we’re super helpful in making sure we ended up where we needed to be.
+It only cost 2 soles / .50 usd but was packed full so we were stuck standing for the entire drive.
+We let the driver know we wanted to get off at Tipon and the locals around us were super helpful in making sure we ended up where we needed to be.

-Instead, we opted to take a taxi only to Tipon and back to the highway (10 soles each way) then grab the next passing bus for two more soles to Piquillacta.
-Just depends on your budget and time!
+Instead, we opted to take a taxi only to Tipon and back to the highway (10 soles / 3 usd each way) then grab the next passing bus for 2 soles to the Piquillacta ruins.
 From Piquillacta, a bus back to Cusco is only 2 soles more.

 So, on to the ruins….

 The large green space and surrounding ruins are great for exploring, photography, and relaxing on the grass in the sun.
-The site is uncrowded and boasts beautiful views of the surrounding valley and mountainsides.
+The site is uncrowded and boasts beautiful views of the nearby valley and mountainsides.

-As a bonus for being one of the few tourists who makes it all the way out to Piquillacta, you’ll be rewarded with a beautiful view of the large Huacarpay lake and the surrounding valley.
+As a bonus for being one of the few tourists who makes it all the way out to Piquillacta on a half day trip from Cusco, you’ll be rewarded with a beautiful view of Huacarpay Lake and the surrounding valley.

-Although Tipon and Piquillacta are not at the top of most tourist lists, they have a certain beauty to them and are nice to visit for a quiet day away from the crowds.
+Although the Tipon and Piquillacta ruins are not at the top of most tourist lists, they have a certain beauty to them and are nice to visit for a quiet day away from the crowds.